Family Friendly Things to do in Duluth MN

 The hotel is located in the center of it all, right on the shores of Lake Superior and is definitely kid-friendly!
 The hotel boasts a full-blown water park, picnic areas, an arcade, and pet-friendly rooms.

-It’s an ideal place for families who want to enjoy waterparks and other family-friendly attractions near their hotel.
+It’s an ideal place for families who want to enjoy Waterparks and other family-friendly attractions near their hotel.

-During the summer they have Free outdoor miniature golf, firepits, and free bicycle use.
+During the summer they have free outdoor miniature golf, fire pits, and free bicycle use.
 Get some coffee at the shop or stop in at Tiki Tom’s Grill.

 The Edgewater Hotel offers many amenities people are looking for when searching for a place to stay in Duluth or any other destination on Lake Superior.

-If you’re looking for something different than your typical hotel, look no further than the Edgewater Hotel.
+If you’re looking for something different from your typical hotel, look no further than the Edgewater Hotel.
 Its location is one of its biggest draws and why so many people choose this little gem on Lake Superior as their vacation home.

 Indoor Waterparks

-Love waterparks?
-Minnesota had so great indoor waterparks you can visit any time of year!
+Love Waterparks?
+Minnesota had so great indoor Waterparks you can visit any time of year!

-During Fall Colors and Christmas Celebrations the Edgewater books up.
+During Fall Colors and Christmas Celebrations, the Edgewater books up.
 Make sure to book your stay ahead of time and get the best rates by clicking here.

 Edgewater Hotel